ufs-community/UFS_UTILS/docs/source/chgres_cube_regional.rst

 Initializing regional domains with GRIB2 data - some caveats
 ------------------------------------------------------------

-Keep this in mind when using FV3GFS GRIB2 data for model initialization:
+Keep these things in mind when using FV3GFS GRIB2 data for model initialization:

       * GRIB2 data does not contain the fields needed for the Near Sea Surface Temperature (NSST) scheme.
       * External model recommendations for pre-defined CONUS grids: